 We encourage patients to bring:

-Laundry facilities are located on each unit to ensure patients have ample opportunity to clean their clothing on a weekly basis.
+Access to laundry facilities is provided on each unit to ensure patients have ample opportunity to clean their clothing on a weekly basis.

 Parents/ Legal Guardians: Please come prepared with guardianship paperwork if applicable (in cases of adoption, divorce, etc.) for the admission process.

 What NOT to Bring

 All our rules and guidelines are to create a safe environment for everyone in our facility.
 This includes not allowing certain items on the units.
 Please see the list below of restricted items:

 - Any hygiene products, as these will be provided by the hospital

 - Belts, scarves, shoelaces, jackets with zippers, drawstrings, spiked wristbands, or any other similar items